Research-Based

 What Are The Benefits Of Taking Potassium Supplements?

-Potassium plays a crucial role in many essential bodily functions.
-The following are the functions and benefits of potassium in general:
+Potassium supports numerous essential bodily functions.
+Here are the key functions and benefits of adequate potassium levels:

 • Proper nerve impulse generation